LogoLogo

 }

-Modeling assumable Amazon Web Services roles
+Modeling Assumable Amazon Web Services Roles

 For cases where federated IdP entities are granted AWS permissions via IAM roles, the template supports defining assumable roles per-user.
 Binding a custom IdP user or group to an AWS role or group ARN enables Veza to parse and display the resource-level actions permitted within AWS.